MyNameIsntRealHere/Overview/README.md

-# RetailTycoon2KB
+# Overview page
-An unofficial knowledge base of the Roblox game Retail Tycoon 2
+Of some knowledge bases i made